 ABOUT DAVE THOMENAward Winning Magician, Balloon Artist, and Instructor

-Dave Thomen has performed for our communities, families, businesses, and schools for over 25 years, to include weekly entertainment at area restaurants for over 15 years.
+Dave Thomen has performed for our communities, families, businesses, and schools for decades, to include weekly entertainment at area restaurants for over 20 years.

 McDaniel College’s Common Ground on the Hill provides college credit for students each summer in humanity arts.
 Dave teaches magic helping other professionals create unique presentations in their occupations.

 It is my pleasure to introduce a National Theatre “Stars of Magic” recipient, Mr. Dave Thomen of D’s Magic.

 Life’s magic has provided an extension of Dave’s childhood family into his own family raised in Hampstead, MD.
 One simple drive to a local magic shop in Harrisburg, PA started a lifetime of magic for Dave Thomen, an award-winning entertainer.
 Thanks to his grandmother, an accomplished painter, sculptor, and poet herself, Dave Thomen developed a real appreciation for the arts at a very young age.

 Dave grew up in nearby, East Berlin, a small Pennsylvania town that provided performing opportunities for his magic at the VFW, Fire Hall, and Colonial Days, an annual fall tradition.
 In addition to these magical performances, Dave created theater all over the town, building many Halloween Haunted Barns as fundraisers for the High School Band.